stackevo/spudreq/draft-trammell-spud-req.md

 band (treating the middlebox as an endpoint for the authentication protocol) than in-band (treating the middlebox as a participant in a 3+ party communication).

-## In-band, out-of-band, piggybacked, interleaved, and reflected signaling
+## Piggybacked, interleaved, and reflected signaling

-Discussions about SPUD to date have focused on the possibility of in-band signaling from endpoints to middleboxes and back -- the signaling channel happens on the same 5-tuple as the data carried by the superstrate.
-However, there are a wide variety of potential signaling arrangements: in-band signaling can be piggybacked (where signaling happens on packets sent by the superstrate) and/or interleaved (where SPUD and the superstrate each have their own packets).
-Signaling can also be out-of-band (on a different five tuple, or even over a completely different protocol).
-Out of band signaling for path-to-endpoint information can use direct return, allowing a device on the path to communicate directly with an endpoint (i.e., as with ICMP).
-There are many tradeoffs to consider in this space.
+The requirements in {{endpoint-to-path-signaling}} and {{path-to-endpoint- signaling}} are best met by in-band signaling: packets carrying the same 6-tuple as packets containing superstrate headers and payload.

+Path-to-endpoint signaling can be piggybacked  and/or interleaved (where SPUD and the superstrate each have their own packets).

 In-band signaling has the advantage that it does not require foreknowledge of the identity and addresses of devices along the path by endpoints and vice